JACGWD/web-iv-2025/week-7-notes.md

 There are a few steps for automatically populating the CA thumbnails page:

 - Download the new [thumbs.php (updated with a custom query)](./week-7/thumbs.php)
-- Make sure post number on line 23 is accurate (on your live portfolio site)
+- Make sure post number on line 23 is accurate (on your live portfolio site, not your dev environment).
+See the following step to find the proper ID number.
-- Upload the new thumbs.php
+- Upload the new thumbs.php to your child theme folder (or update the thumbs.php file in the WordPress theme editor, if the file already exists in your theme folder)

 ### How to display the page ID in the WordPress backend